securenetizen/cinematacms/docs/CONTRIBUTING.md

 When contributing, please consider focusing on these priority areas.
 If you have ideas that align with our roadmap but aren't explicitly mentioned, please start a discussion about them before investing significant development time.

+## 🤝Paid Development Opportunities💼

+In addition to volunteer contributions, CinemataCMS offers paid development opportunities specifically for Southeast Asian developers.
+These opportunities are part of our commitment to supporting regional tech talent.

+### How it works:
+- Specific roadmap features may be designated for paid development
+- Southeast Asian developers can apply through our [Expression of Interest Form](https://airtable.com/app4WS5NS7qe0Pc7s/pagHGqVvJ3PbaBHfS/form)
+- Selection is based on relevant skills, experience, and commitment to the project's vision

 ## Questions?

 If you have any questions or need clarification on any aspect of the contribution process, please don't hesitate to ask in our [GitHub Discussions](https://github.com/EngageMedia-Tech/cinematacms/discussions) or comment on the relevant issue.